chapel-lang/chapel/doc/sphinx/source/language/evolution.rst

         }

-As of the 1.10 release, only '``ref``' intents are supported, though we plan to expand this set of intents for the 1.11 release while also extending forall-loops to support task intents.
+As of the 1.10 release, only ``ref`` intents are supported, though we plan to expand this set of intents for the 1.11 release while also extending forall-loops to support task intents.

 'var' function return intents changed to 'ref'
 **********************************************

-A '``var``' function return intent has traditionally been used to indicate that a call to the function (referred to as a *var function*) could appear in either an r-value or l-value context.
-The '``var``' keyword was chosen since the function could be used in the same contexts as a variable could.
+A ``var`` function return intent has traditionally been used to indicate that a call to the function (referred to as a *var function*) could appear in either an r-value or l-value context.
+The ``var`` keyword was chosen since the function could be used in the same contexts as a variable could.

-Since that time, the '``ref``' keyword has been introduced into Chapel to support passing variables by reference to functions.
-Since returning an expression by reference supports similar capabilities as ``var`` functions require, while also being less unusual/more orthogonal, this release replaces '``var``' function return intents with '``ref``' intents.
+Since that time, the ``ref`` keyword has been introduced into Chapel to support passing variables by reference to functions.
+Since returning an expression by reference supports similar capabilities as ``var`` functions require, while also being less unusual/more orthogonal, this release replaces ``var`` function return intents with ``ref`` intents.

 Thus, where one would previously write: